Equitable Access / Flat-Fee Course Materials Programs

 Implementations

 California innovator, U.C.
-Davis is in their third year of implementing Equitable Access.
-69% of the undergraduate students participated in E.A. in 2021-2022.
-The cost to each student per term has been renegotiated from $199 to $169 due to the increase in volume participation.
+Davis is in their multi-year implementation of Equitable Access This link will take you to an external website in a new tab..
+The cost to each student per term has been negotiated to $169 due to the increase in volume participation.
 A single price-point model for all students is based on other required fees for programs such as health insurance, tuition, associated student organizations, parking, etc. that do not change based on majors.
 The goal is to equalize the cost of materials to the benefit of all students.

-E.A. pilots at other campuses are taking place, more specifically, at San Diego State Aztec Shops.
-They are coordinating with many campus entities and have made extensive efforts including contracting an actuary firm to use historical adoption information, industry trends, and other factors to create a unit-based student-paid E.A. program that complies with executive direction and education code parameters.
-This is in place for the 2022-2023 academic year on that campus.
-Some results and statistics should be available in the winter of 2023.
-Sonoma State has a pilot planned for Spring 2023.
+E.A. implementations at other CSUs is taking place, more specifically, at San Diego State Aztec Shops.
+They are coordinating with many campus entities and have made extensive efforts including contracting an actuary firm to use historical adoption information, industry trends, and other factors to create a unit-based student-paid flat-fee program that complies with executive direction and education code parameters.
+Sonoma, Long Beach, and Pomona universities have implemented a flat-fee model successfully, as well.